gildobjanschi/RISCV_PROCESSOR/README.md

 > ./sim.sh -m
 ```

-To run the processor either in the simmulator or on the FPGA you need to build the RISC-V sample apps first.
-To build each one of the Console, TestC and the Dhrystone applications:
+To run the processor either in the simulator or on the FPGA you need to build the RISC-V sample apps first.
+Ensure that the [GNU toolchain for RISC-V xPack](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/releases) is installed.
+Add the /bin folder of the xPack to your path and then build each one of the Console, TestC and the Dhrystone applications:

 ```
-> cd <blue_whale_repository>/apps/<name_of_the_app>/Release
+> cd apps/<name_of_the_app>/Release
 > make -f makefile_ulx3s clean
 > make -f makefile_ulx3s all
 ```